-How to Tone Down Those Vivid Greens With Earth Tones
+Tone Down Those Vivid Greens With Earth Tones

 Again, use a little caution and experiment on scrap paper first.
 Just because a color combination works most of the time doesn’t mean it always works!

-Use an Umber Under Drawing to Create Life-Like Landscape Greens
+Start with an Umber Under Drawing

-The next logical option is to use those earth tones first and draw an under drawing.
-My favorite colors of umber under drawings are light and dark umber.
 Use one or the other or use them in tandem.
 Develop the drawing as much or as little as you like, then glaze greens over it.

 You may still have to add earth tones later in the drawing process, but not as much.
-It may seem like more work to develop the drawing twice–once in earth tones and once in color–but it’s actually faster this way because you can work out the shadows and values without also worrying about color.
+It may seem like more work to develop the drawing twice—once in earth tones and once in color—but it’s actually faster because you can work out the shadows and values without also worrying about color.

 Draw Believable Landscape Greens with a Complementary Under Drawing

-The third way to draw believable landscape greens is by using a complementary under drawing.
+Another way to draw believable landscape greens is by using a complementary under drawing.